Zugidor/TCD-Algos-2021/README.md

 Trinity College Dublin 2nd Year Semester 2 Data Structures and Algorithms Group Project 2021.

+The root of this repository is IntelliJ IDEA and Eclipse IDE friendly (associated files/folders are in the .gitignore) so feel free to keep your IntelliJ or Eclipse project in your local version of the repository.
+If IntelliJ or Eclipse create any extra project-specific files, add them to the .gitignore file.

 ## Group Members

 - Michael Makarenko (Zugidor)